emmercm/igir/docs/usage/best-practices.md

 **Zip ROMs whenever it makes sense.**

-Zip files generally save file space and are faster to scan, at the expense of more time to create them.
-For collections that will be read from more often than written to, such as a primary collection, prefer to eat the cost of [archiving files](../output/writing-archives.md) once with the `igir zip` command.
+Zip files generally save file space and are faster to scan, at the expense of requiring more processing time to create them.
+For collections that will be read from more often than written to (such as a primary collection), prefer to spend the time to [archive files](../output/writing-archives.md) once with the `igir zip` command.

 **Organize ROM sets by DAT name or description.**